david-pm/ruby_gosu_games/README.md

 # ruby_gosu_games

-a collection of games made with the Gosu library
+a collection of games made with the Gosu library:

+- nyan cat
+- ruby catcher